HMS Audacity: Hannover

 Hannover was a 5,537 GRT cargo liner built by Bremer Vulkan Schiff- und Maschinenbau, Vegesack and launched on 29 March 1939.
 She was owned by Norddeutscher Lloyd and plied between Germany and the West Indies on the banana run.
 Hannover's port of registry was Bremen.
 When World War II began, Hannover sought refuge in Curaçao, Netherlands Antilles.
 In March 1940, Hannover attempted to return to Germany as a blockade runner.
 She was sighted between Hispaniola and Puerto Rico on the night of 7/8 March by the light cruiser Dunedin and the Canadian destroyer HMCS Assiniboine.
 Hannover was ordered to stop, but ignored the order and tried to reach the neutral waters of the Dominican Republic.
-When Dunedin and Assiniboine intercepted Hannover, Captain Wahnschaff ordered the seacocks opened and the ship set on fire.
+When Dunedin and Assiniboine intercepted Hannover, Captain Wahnschaffe ordered the seacocks opened and the ship set on fire.
 A boarding party from Dunedin closed the sea cocks and Hannover was taken under tow.
 However, it took four days for the salvage crew to put out the fire.
 Hannover was then towed to Jamaica, arriving on 11 March.
 Acting Lieutenant A. W. Hughes of Dunedin was mentioned in despatches for his part in securing Hannover.
 Damage was mainly confined to her electrical system.